towynlin/quantum-max-qosf/README.md

 The `statevector_simulator` allows up to 24 qubits, so 10-bit integers are the largest ones we can compare without a bigger quantum computer.
 Running all the tests takes about 105 seconds on my laptop;
-most of that time is taken by the one and only 10-bit circuit execution.
+most of that time, about 75 seconds, is taken by the one and only 10-bit circuit execution.

+## Usage

 ```sh
 python3.10 -m venv venv